cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/operations.md

 ### Add

-To add a new manager node, install the node with the same network, DB and broker settings in the config.yaml as the existing managers.
+To add a new manager node, install the node with the same network, DB, and broker settings in the config.yaml as the existing managers.

-After install is complete, you can verify that the cluster is healthy by checking the managers list, and the cluster status:
+After the install is complete, you can verify that the cluster is healthy by checking the managers list, and the cluster status:
 ```bash
 cfy cluster managers list
 cfy cluster status